elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Fixed issue with compaction job on ephemeral volumes
 - Fixed duplicate exception for falco alerts
 - Another network policy fix for Harbor to allow garbage collection

+### Changed

+- Change Trivy Operator Dashboard to only count image states once per image instead for each namespace and resource

+### Updated

+- Update Trivy Operator Dashboard to improve the user experience